Home

 A generous gift from the Alpha Aquilae Foundation—one of the largest gifts in King’s history—led the way to a comprehensive restoration of three of King’s five historic student residences, known as “bays.”
 The iconic stone buildings were designed by Halifax architect Andrew Cobb and have been home to generations of King’s students since 1929.

-The Trailblazer Mentorship Program, an initiative created by the Windsor-Essex Catholic District School Board, is also funded by the Deane Little family.
-This two-year bursary and mentorship program, available to 20 Grade 11 students per year, provides guidance, support and resources to help them pursue their higher education goals and access available scholarship and financial aid opportunities.
+The Deane Little family also funds a bursary awarded to students who successfully complete the Trailblazer Mentorship Program, an initiative created by the Windsor-Essex Catholic District School Board and Nick Harris, BA(Hons)’22.
+The mentorship program provides support and resources to assist 25 students per year in pursuing their higher education goals and accessing available scholarship and financial aid opportunities, and the bursary can be applied to help fund their first year of post-secondary education.
 The first graduating class of the Trailblazer Mentorship Program was held in February 2025.

 A generous donation from the Alpha Aquilae Foundation is also funding the implementation of an AI software program at the Windsor Regional Hospital Cancer Centre.
 The software, Gray OS, is developed specifically for cancer programs to more efficiently schedule clinical treatments in radiation therapy, cancer clinics and systemic therapy.